MadMax1960/gfd-asset-library/README.md

 ### dan character

 It's just a material for exporting to dancing games, works in p3, p4, and p5d.
 Will crash in P5R though.
+## Contributing

+If you contribute, make sure to use the blend I posted here, make new uvspheres, add some random material, export, then replace the material as yml in **GFD Studio**.

+Upload your gmd too so I can export and backup your material yml.